Our services are available as usual

-The information below is designed to help you at a difficult time and give you as much information as possible when making a claim.
+This information is designed to help you at a difficult time, and to give you as much information as possible when making a claim.

 To let Legal & General know you want to make a claim, you'll need to provide them with:

 Once they’ve been told about your claim, a claims assessor will let you know what information or documents are needed from you.
 In most cases, you’ll need to send the death certificate.
 The claims assessor may need to get information from the doctor of the deceased and/or legal documentation depending on the type of policy, and circumstances of the death.

 Legal & General will carry out some basic policy checks to ensure the condition can be considered as a claim.
 They'll ask for information about your diagnosis and your consultant and GP details - if you have any GP or consultant letters, these will be useful.

 Once they've finished discussing your claim, Legal & General will send you some simple forms to sign and return - they can email or send these via post for you.
 Legal & General will then take control of your claim and keep you updated throughout the whole process.

 Please continue to pay your premiums while the claim is being assessed.